rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 Case (2) is not suited for a generic definition.

-That is, because it would require to give a guarantee that such a node will always be entered eventually.
+That is because it would require to give a guarantee that such a node will always be entered eventually.
 Consequently, such a definition would add a structural requirement and, because of that, would not be generic.